-Part 2 of the Act, Registration of Professional Engineers, establishes a framework for the Board to receive and assess applications for registration.
+Part 2 of the Act, Registration of Professional Engineers of Queensland (RPEQ), establishes a framework for the Board to receive and assess applications for registration.

 The Board accepts applications for registration in accordance with s.8 of the Act.
 Under s.9 of the Act, an applicant for registration is eligible for registration only if: